-In this paper I will deal especially with higher education's ability to foster moral judgment competence in its students.
-I will try to answer some of these questions by reporting about the findings of a rather large longitudinal study, which involved 43 interventions in twelve cohorts of university students, comprising more than 3,000 participants.
+In this paper I will deal especially with higher education's ability to foster moral competence in its students.
+We define moral competence as the ability to solve conflicts on the basis of shared moral principles or ideals though thinking and discussion rather than through violence, deceit and power.
+I will try to answer some of these questions by reporting about the findings of a rather large longitudinal study, which involved 43 interventions in twelve cohorts of university students, comprising more than 3,000 participants.4

 My paper will have two sections.
 The first section concerns the affective aspect of moral judgment behavior: Do university students change from preference for non-principled, "low-stage" moral reasoning to preference for principled moral reasoning?
 Does the preference for principled moral reasoning increase with age or education?
-The second section concerns the cognitive aspect of moral judgement behavior, namely moral judgment competence (or moral competence): Does moral competence increase with age or is it rather a function of (good) education?
+The second section concerns the cognitive aspect of moral judgment behavior, namely moral competence: Does this increase with age or is it rather a function of (good) education?
 Can courses be value-added with special methods so that they can better stimulate moral competencies?
 (Lind, 2008a) Can modern principles of effective education like a democratic learning community, constructivist strategies of teaching, and cycles of challenge and support (to enhance affect control) be used for redesigning traditional college teaching?
 Does it have any effects and, if so, how big are they?